Dental X-rays are diagnostic tools that help your dentist detect damage and diseases that might not be noticed during a regular, visual dental exam.

 Bitewing.
 This technique requires biting down on a piece of paper so that your dentist can identify how well the crowns of your teeth are positioned.
 This is often used to check the teeth for cavities.

 Occlusal.
-This X-ray is performed with your jaw closed to see how your upper and bottom teeth complement each other.
+This full mouth X-ray is performed with your jaw closed to see how your upper and bottom teeth complement each other.

 It can also detect deformities in the floor of your mouth or the palate.
 This technique captures images of all of your teeth in just one shot.

 Panoramic.
 This type of tooth X-ray shows an image of the teeth, jaws, nasal area, sinuses, and the structures of the jaw, and is taken when a patient may need orthodontic treatment or dental implant surgery.